-5. Have a no spend day
+5. Have a no-spend day

 It’s becoming easier to just tap your card and spend money without thinking about it.
 This kind of spending on non-essentials can really add up.
 Trying a no-spend day can help you become more mindful about your spending habits.

-6. Take advantage of your work benefits
+6. Research your work benefits

 7. Start investing now

-8. Sort out your Super
+8. Sort out your super